your0rg/HabitatForMeteor/README.md

 There are a number of considerations.

 The first is that the initialization script will create a new user named `hab` that has ´sudoer´ privileges.
 This is done for security reasons -- basically to keep it distinct from the user account used by the client.
 That account will need to be given an SSH public key for use from its `${HOME}/.ssh/authorized_keys` file.
-The `sudo` password for the initial user account will be used once over RPC.
-On the other hand, the `sudo` password for the habitat user account will be kept available for future deployments.
+The `sudo` password for the initial user account will be used once over RPC, while the `sudo` password for the habitat user account will be used for future all deployments.
 For security it will be stored as an `SUDO_ASK_PASS` script in the `hab` user's `${HOME}/.ssh` directory and executable by `hab` exclusively.
 Passwords are verified to have minimum 8 chars.

 Next, you'll need to have ready an SSL certificate file set.
 Digital Ocean [explains how to do this](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04) very well as usual.
 If you need a "real" certificate from a certificate authority (CA), [StartSSL](https://www.startssl.com/), offers **free** 3 yr., Class 1 certificates that certify up to 10 domains.

 The following steps assume you are simply working between two virtual machines with a self-signed certificate for an imaginary domain.

-  **It is important to notice that server-side preparations are done from the developer client machine!**
+  **It is important to notice that these server-side preparations are done from the developer client machine, using SCP and RPC via SSH!
+Unless, otherwise indicated, the provided command snippets are to be run in a terminal window on the client.**

 The **client side** steps to perform server side preparations are :